All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Dosing & Administration

 Standard dosing involves 40-80 mcg administered subcutaneously daily, preferably post-workout or in the evening.
-Due to its potency, careful monitoring is essential, and treatment is typically limited to 4-6 week cycles with rest periods between courses.
+Due to its potency, careful monitoring is important, and treatment is typically limited to 4-6 week cycles with rest periods between courses.

 Cost Range